amlana21/python-cheatbooks/Readme.md

 # Python Data Library Cheatbooks

 This is a collection of Jupyter notebooks containing commonly used functions from popular Data libraries in Python.
-This contains example usage of each functions alongwith sections named after different modules within the libraries.This is more of a learning guide and quick reference guide which I use for these functions.
+This contains example usage of each functions alongwith sections named after different modules within the libraries.This is more of a learning guide and quick reference guide which I use for these functions.Please raise issues for any comments or suggestions.

 **Libraries contained in the repo:**
 * Numpy